-Built on extensive consultation and dialogue among a range of stakeholders, Education Cannot Wait - a fund for education in emergencies is an education crisis fund designed to transform the global education sector, including both humanitarian and development responses.
+Built on this global consultation and dialogue among a range of stakeholders, The Education Cannot Wait Fund was created as an education crisis fund designed to transform the global education sector, including both humanitarian and development responses.
 Launched at the World Humanitarian Summit in May 2016, the fund aims to deliver a more collaborative, agile, and rapid response to education in emergencies in order to fulfill the right to education for children and young people affected by crises.
-It is about both restoring hope to millions of children and demonstrating that the governments who signed the 2030 Sustainable Development Goal pledge intend to keep their promise.

 For more information, visit www.educationcannotwait.org.

 Infographics - Download images individually and in composite, in both .png and .pdf formats.

 Global charities call on world leaders to fund education in emergencies

 by A World at School, 8 Apr 2016

 Education cannot wait for conflict and crises to end [infographic]

 by Global Partnership for Education, 7 Apr 2016